thomaswilburn/itc298-materials/functional/readme.rst

     g(); //logs "Hi, I'm a function!"

 In that code block, we can also create new variables that point to the same function, and when we execute them, the same code runs.
 It's the same as if we had a variable defined as ``12``, and then pointed another variable at the first, causing both of them to have the same value.
+Note that a function without parentheses means that we are referring to it as a value.
+By putting parentheses after it, with or without arguments, we are calling that function, and it will evaluate to its return value for the purposes of variable assignment or operations.

 Considering that functions are simply variables, and follow the same properties as all other variables, what about function arguments?
 Can we pass one function into another?
 Of course!
 If you've used jQuery or other browser event frameworks, you've done this when setting up event listeners.
 Here's an example of creating two functions, one of which calls the other::